 1. Any compensation agreed between a data holder and a data recipient for making data available in business- to- business relations shall be non - discriminatory and reasonable.
-This Regulation precludes a data holder, a data recipient or a third party from directly or indirectly charging consumers or data subjects a fee, compensation or costs for sharing data or accessing it.
+A data holder, a data recipient or a third party shall not directly or indirectly charge consumers or data subjects a fee, compensation or costs for sharing data or accessing it.

-- 2. Where the data recipient is a micro, small or medium enterprise non-profit research organisation or an SME, as defined in Article 2 of the Annex to Recommendation 2003/361/EC, provided those enterprises do not have partner enterprises or linked enterprises as defined in Article 3 of the Annex to Recommendation 2003/361/EC and do not qualify as an SME, any compensation agreed shall not exceed the costs directly related to making the data available to the data recipient and which are attributable to the request.
+- 2. Where the data recipient is a micro, small or medium enterprisenon- profit research organisation or an SME, as defined in Article 2 of the Annex to Recommendation 2003/361/EC, provided those enterprises do not have partner enterprises or linked enterprises as defined in Article 3 of the Annex to Recommendation 2003/361/EC and do not qualify as an SME, any compensation agreed shall not exceed the costs directly related to making the data available to the data recipient and which are attributable to the request.
 Article 8(3) shall apply accordingly.
 In case of an SME, the data holder shall actively inform of the obligation to provide the data preferably on the basis of a cost-based model. - 2a.
-The Commission shall develop guidelines to determine criteria for categories of costs related to making data available, which shall be the basis for compensation according to paragraph 1, set between data holders and data recipients. - This Article shall not preclude other Union law or national legislation implementing Union law from excluding compensation for making data available or providing for lower compensation. - 4.
+The Commission shall develop guidelines to determine criteria for categories of costs related to making data available, which shall be the basis for awarding compensation pursuant to paragraph 1. - 3.
+This Article shall not preclude other Union law or national legislation implementing Union law from excluding compensation for making data available or providing for lower compensation. - 4.
 The data holder shall provide the data recipient with information setting out the basis for the calculation of the compensation in sufficient detail so that the data recipient can verify that the requirements of paragraph 1 and, where applicable, paragraph 2 are met.